Elinor Florence, Author

 Here’s a side view of the guest bedroom, which is on the ground level of the house, facing the lake.
 Our living quarters are on the main floor, and our master bedroom on the top floor.
 I must have been up and down the stairs one thousand times in the past couple of weeks.

-I threw a ragged old quilt over the table, which doubles as my sewing table on the rare occasions when I have time to sew.
+I threw an old quilt over the table, which doubles as my sewing table on the rare occasions when I have time to sew.

 Here’s an overall view of my new and improved guest bedroom from the doorway.
 I dug out some old framed pictures from my storage closet, two of them inherited from my mother, which I hadn’t found enough wall space for in the rest of the house.